LiranMagnezi/LiranMagnezi/README.md

 <h1 align="center">Hi 👋, I'm Liran Magnezi</h1>
-<h3>Third year computer science student at IDC Herzliya.
+<h3>Recent grad B.Sc. student of Computer Science and Entrepreneurship at IDC Herzliya.
 Technologically adept, with a strong foundation in math and various programming languages.
 Has a positive attitude and
 eager to expand my programming knowledge.</h3>

 - 📫 How to reach me :  **Liranmag@gmail.com**